stepchud/webjobs.node/README.md

 * Redis database for data storage
 * Promise-based architecture built on Bluebird

-The data model is represented by:
+## Data Model
-* __Job__ represents the user's request and stores the URL, status, and result.
+__Job__ represents the user's request and stores the URL, status, and result.
 Errors are also stored in the result.
-* __Queue__ manages jobs and creates workers to work them.
+__Queue__ manages jobs and creates workers to work them.
-* __Worker__ performs the request and saves the result.
+__Worker__ performs the request and saves the result.

+## Installation
+Assuming you have node/npm installed, simply clone this repository.
+Run `npm install` and then `npm start` to start the server.

+## Configuration
+Default webserver port is 8000, websocket is 8111.
+You can change these by setting PORT and WS_PORT environment variables, respectively.